Syrian government falls to fast-moving rebels, ending 50 years of iron rule by the Assad family

 The Israeli military said Sunday it has deployed forces in a demilitarized buffer zone along its northern frontier with Syria following the rebel offensive there.

-Associated Press writers Bassem Mroue, Sarah El Deeb and Kareem Chehayeb in Beirut, Samar Kassaballi in Damascus and Tia Goldenberg in Jerusalem contributed to this report.
+Associated Press writers Bassem Mroue, Sarah El Deeb and Kareem Chehayeb in Beirut, Samar Kassaballi in Damascus, Jon Gambrell in Manama, Bahrain, and Tia Goldenberg in Jerusalem contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.